""

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

-1. Articulates, critiques, or elaborates the theories, research methods, and approaches to inquiry or schools of practice in geography.
+1. Articulates, critiques, or elaborates the concepts, theories, methods, and/or approaches to design and inquiry in Geography.

-2. Identifies sources and assembles evidence pertaining to questions or challenges in geography.
+2. Identifies sources, assembles evidence, and/or builds justification for addressing questions or challenges in Geography.

-3. Demonstrates understanding of geography in a historical, social, or global context.
+3. Demonstrates understanding of Geography in a historical, social, global, and/or technological context.

-5. Evaluates or synthesizes information pertaining to questions or challenges in geography.
+5. Analyzes, synthesizes, and evaluates information pertaining to questions or challenges in Geography and related fields.

-6. Communicates clearly in ways appropriate to geography.
+6. Communicates clearly in written, verbal, and visual ways appropriate to Geography.

 Faculty